-A low-cost conventional loan that may lower your monthly payment or let you pay off your house sooner.
+A loan option that may lower your monthly payment or let you pay off your home sooner.

-If you want to make your mortgage payments more comfortable and your home value is steady or has increased, you may be able to refinance your mortgage with a traditional refinance loan.
-Traditional loans are backed by Fannie Mae or Freddie Mac, and they are generally the lowest-cost refinance loans.
+If you want to make your mortgage payments more comfortable and your home value is steady or has increased, you may be able to refinance your mortgage with a rate and term refinance loan.
+A rate and term only refinance can be either:

-If your current mortgage is a 30-year loan, you could shorten your loan term with the goal of building equity faster or paying off your home more quickly.
-U.S. Bank offers traditional refinancing loans with terms of 10, 15 and 20 years, as well as the 30-year option.
+Depending on the remaining term of your current loan, you could shorten your loan term with the goal of building equity faster or paying off your home more quickly.
+If you choose to extend your loan term, you may be able to take advantage of a lower monthly payment.
+U.S. Bank offers a range of loan terms for rate and term only refinancing.

 Requirements and qualifications